 Every main course on the BAR B QUE menu is a meat dish.

-The menu begins with a choice of barbecue dishes, but the meat of the matter, so to speak, is in the unique and original Meat Trays.
+The menu begins with a choice of barbeque dishes, but the meat of the matter, so to speak, is in the unique and original Meat Trays.

 Pulled beef is beef that has been slow cooked with sweet and herb flavors, and a mild barbecue taste.
 The meat is then shredded and served in a crispy pile.
 Front and center on the tray were four slices of soft, tasty sous-vide beef, perfectly cooked to medium-well, with a slightly sweet flavor.
 The beef went well with the slices of toast.

-On the other side of the tray were several barbecued chicken wings.
+On the other side of the tray were several barbequed chicken wings.
 All these meats went well with the Panzanella salad, mini-Gherkin pickles and chunks of cooked beets.

-BAR B QUE has a nice wine menu, but when I think of barbecued meat, I get an urge for beer.
+BAR B QUE has a nice wine menu, but when I think of barbequed meat, I get an urge for beer.

 The Adelaide tray is a good value, providing a lot of unusual and tasty meat with side dishes.
 It might be enough for two people to share, but not if you come with a large appetite, since there are no starters.

 BAR B QUE has two deserts, a Snickers desert and a Pavlova, which was recommended.
 This dessert was a nice combination of sweet meringue and cream, and tart berries.
 This generous dessert was served on the characteristic tray.

 Note: The restaurant offers small portion sizes for children.